badlydrawnrob/python-playground/building-with-fast-api/README.md

 > A [brief overview](https://lyz-code.github.io/blue-book/fastapi/) of FastApi

+The only problem with Python as a http server is that it's slower than other languages.
+This might not be a problem.
+The book also uses MongoDB in later chapters, and I'm only interested in SQLite.
+Setting up MongoDB on a Mac was an uncomfortable and painful process, so I gave up.

 ## Commands

 1. `uv run uvicorn api:app --port 8000 --reload` (or run from `.venv`)